marleeheiken/airline_scheduling_optimization/README.md

 ### Key Findings
 - **16%** of solutions are Pareto optimal (16 out of 100)
-- **84 dominated solutions** were identified and should be avoided — each has a strictly better alternative available on the frontier
+- **84 dominated solutions** were identified and should be avoided.
+Each has a strictly better alternative available on the frontier
 - Key strategic points identified on the frontier:

 | Strategy | Utilization Rate | Reserve Buffer | Cost Efficiency | Resilience Score |